markmusic27/markmusic27/README.md

 ### Hi, I'm Mark 👋

-I'm a 16 year old Full-Stack Engineer and startup founder that strives to build tools to provide others with value.
+I'm a 16 year old Full-Stack / multi-diciplinary Engineer and startup founder that strives to build tools to provide others with value.
 Here are some of the things that make me, me.

 - 🚁  Co-Founder and CEO @ [updrop.cc](https://updrop.cc), Peer-to-peer item delivery powered by drone technology and deep learning.
 - ⌨️   Co-Founder @ [zyndicate.app](https://www.zyndicate.app/), the all-in-one platform to organize your life.